Publishing Articles with Git

 Creating a local repository

-$ mkdir path/to/nesta/content
+$ mkdir -p content/pages content/attachments

-$ cd path/to/nesta/content
+$ cd content

 $ git init